sembucket/semtex/README.md

 Source for application programs can be found in three upper-level
 directories:

-elliptic   elliptic (Laplace, Poisson, Helmholtz) solver. dns        Navier--Stokes DNS solver (uses same elliptic solver routines). utility/*  various utility programs.
+elliptic:   elliptic (Laplace, Poisson, Helmholtz) solver.
+dns:        Navier--Stokes DNS solver (uses same elliptic solver routines).
+utility/*:  various utility programs.

-A user guide is provided in the doc directory.
+A user guide and HTML documentation is provided in the doc directory.

 Required third-party software
 -----------------------------